tslever/montecarlosimulator/README.md

 ## Playing games

-Run the following code after the above code to
+Run the following code after creating one or more dice to

 * create a second die,